IBM Cloud Docs

 Windows 2003 Standard and Enterprise

 You can use Windows 2003 to configure networking by using either the command line or the graphical user interface.
-If want to use the command line, see the configuration instructions for Windows 2008 Server Core.
+If you want to use the command line, see the configuration instructions for Windows 2008 Server Core.
 These instructions also work for Windows 2003.
 The instructions for using the graphical interface are provided here.
 The IP addresses that are used in this example need to be replaced with the IP addresses from your IP Blocks.

 Example private IP block – 10.0.0.0/29